 I don’t know if it is to prevent travellers from applying from the airport but it is very clear that you need at least 72 hours to process your ESTA applications.

-In short yes.
+To enter the States from countries who are part of the visa waiver programme you need a visa.
 It is called an ESTA which means Electronic System for Travel Authorisation.
-Unfortunately there are many unscrupulous websites out there that want to part you with your money.
+TIP: Unfortunately there are many unscrupulous websites out there that want to part you with your money.
+Be Careful.

 Update 23 November 2018: After 8 years of Google returning a sponsored fake ESTA page to the top of it’s results Google has finally removed the AD from being a fake website.